IntersectMBO/plutus/plutus-chain-index/README.md

 The chain index is intended to be used primarily by the PAB, but its HTTP interface can be accessed by other applications also.

+This package contains the chain index executable that connects to the Alonzo node.
+The types and operations of the chain index are defined in `plutus-contract`.

 ## Design goals

 - Minimise RAM usage